Signed in as:

 filler@godaddy.com

 Few aircraft capture the imagination like the iconic North American P-51 Mustang.
 Its elegant lines, aggressive stance, and unique sound are so universally recognized that its presence stops even the least-aviation-oriented people in their tracks to appreciate its beauty.
-Seeing one in person is a special treat; flying one is a once-in-a-lifetime experience; owning one is reserved for an elite few who serve as temporary caretakers in the long history of these amazing aircraft.
+Seeing one in person is a special treat; flying one is a once-in-a-lifetime experience; owning one is reserved for a select few who serve as temporary caretakers in the long history of these amazing aircraft.

-The pairing of the legendary Merlin engine and the P-51 Mustang eventually resulted in the P-51D, which provided the US Army Air Forces with a high-performance, high-altitude, long-range fighter that could escort heavy bomber formations all the way to Berlin and back.
+Among one of the most famous fighters of World War II, the P-51 Mustang has its roots in both the United States and Britain.
+Originally overlooked by the USAAF, the P-51 did not see action with American forces until March 1943.
+The pairing of the legendary Merlin engine and the P-51 Mustang eventually resulted in the P-51D, which provided the US Army Air Forces with a high-performance, high-altitude, long-range fighter that could escort heavy bomber formations to Berlin and back.

 To say the North American P-51 Mustang was a success would be an understatement.
 It is considered to be the best piston aircraft of World War II and became one of the world's aviation elites.